AshyBoxy/bread/FILES.md

 - Utils
     - index.ts - barrel file
     - bible.ts - bread only
-    - mentions.ts - should be moved to framework
     - react.ts - bread only
 - /
     - constants.ts - framework specific constants need to be moved